DeepPavlovAdmin/scai17/ijcai2019/index.md

 - [Maarten de Rijke](https://staff.fnwi.uva.nl/m.derijke/activities/), *University of Amsterdam & Innovation Center for Artificial Intelligence*
 > - **Title:** SERP-Based Conversations
 > - **Abstract:** How might we convey the information that is traditionally returned by a search engine in the form of a complex search engine result page (SERP) in a meaningful and natural conversation?
 In the talk I will sketch some of the challenges, some of the solutions to related problems (such as background based conversations), and some of the ongoing work on this task.
-> Based on joint work with Pengjie Ren, Nikos Voskarides, Svitlana Vakulenko
+Based on joint work with Pengjie Ren, Nikos Voskarides, Svitlana Vakulenko
 - [Irina Piontkovskaya](https://www.linkedin.com/in/irina-piontkovskaya-6b10b0b5/), *Speech&Dialogs Team, Huawei Noah's Ark Lab*

-> - **Title:** How We Could Handle Heterogeneous Data and Output Something Readable
-> - **Abstract:** TBD
+> - **Title:** Integrating ‘hard’ knowledge with neural language models
+> - **Abstract:** Neural approaches show incredible performance in many dialog related tasks.
+But, when it comes to real-world dialog agents, we still need to add a lot of 'hard'' knowledge, expressed not only in a form of databases, but also rules, heuristics, patterns etc. We consider several ideas how to integrate these two worlds.

 - [Heming (He Ming) Zhang](https://www.linkedin.com/in/heming-he-ming-zhang-5b7b0386/), *University of Southern California*